hapax/hapax.github.io/assets/chandra.md

 effective temperature, and hence to an effective *degeneracy pressure*.
 We can generalise our analysis to non-interacting electrons on a donut, and use this to model degeneracy pressure in stellar cores.
-We find the Chandraskhar limit by balancing degeneracy pressure against gravity.
+The Chandraskhar limit results from balancing degeneracy against gravity.
-As a bonus, we can determine the relation between white dwarf mass and radius.
+As a bonus, we also find the relation between white dwarf mass and radius.

 *Prerequisites.* The prerequisites are modest.
 We'll use basic